Learning Audio-Visual Dereverberation: Experiments

-\paragraph{Results on real data.} Next, we deploy our model in the real world.
+\textbf{Results on real data.} Next, we deploy our model in the real world.
 We use \KG{all} models trained in simulation to dereverberate the real-world dataset (cf.~Sec.~\ref{sec:dataset}) before using the finetuned ASR/SV models to evaluate the enhanced speech.
 Table~\ref{tab:real_data} shows the results of all models on real data.
 Reverberation does more damage to the WER compared to in simulation.
-Although MetricGAN+~\cite{fu_metricgan_2021} has surprisingly better PESQ, it has a \KG{weak} WER score.
+Although MetricGAN+~\cite{fu_metricgan_2021} has better PESQ, it has a \KG{weak} WER score.
 Our VIDA model \KG{again} outperforms all baselines on ASR and SV.
-This demonstrates the realism of the simulation and the capability of our trained model to directly transfer to real-world data, \KG{a promising step for VIDA's wider applicability.}
+This demonstrates the realism of the simulation and the capability of our model to transfer to real-world data, \KG{a promising step for VIDA's wider applicability.}

-Table~\ref{tab:real_data_breakdown} breaks down the ASR performance for Audio-only dereverb. (the best baseline) and our VIDA model by environment type and speaker distance.
-The atrium is quite reverberant due to the large space.
-Although the auditorium is similarly large, the space is designed to reduce reverberation and thus both models have lower WER.
-The meeting room and the classroom have smaller sizes and are comparatively less reverberant.
-The corridor only becomes reverberant when the speaker is far away. \CA{VIDA outperforms the Audio-only dereverb.~baseline in most cases, especially in highly reverberant ones.} See the Supp.~video for examples.
+Table~\ref{tab:real_data_breakdown} breaks down the ASR performance for VIDA without and with VAN by environment type and speaker distance.
+The atrium is quite reverberant due to the large space.\CAcut{Although the auditorium is similarly large, the space is designed to reduce reverberation and thus both models have lower WER.} The conference room and the classroom have smaller sizes and are comparatively less reverberant.
+The corridor only becomes reverberant when the speaker is far away. \CA{VIDA outperforms VIDA w/o VAN in most cases, especially in highly reverberant ones.}

-\paragraph{Analyzing learned features.} Figure~\ref{fig:tsne_audio_distance} and~\ref{fig:tsne_visual_rt60} analyze our model's learned audio and visual features via 2D TSNE projections~\cite{tsne}.
+\textbf{Analyzing learned features.} Figure~\ref{fig:tsne_audio_distance} and~\ref{fig:tsne_visual_rt60} analyze our model's learned audio and visual features via 2D t-SNE projections~\cite{tsne}.
 For each sample, we color the point according to either (c) the ground truth distance between the camera/microphone and the human speaker or (d) the reverberation time for the \CA{audio signal} to decay by 60 dB (known as the RT60).
 Neither of these variables are available to our model during training, yet when learning to perform deverberation, our model exposes these high-level properties relevant to the audio-visual task.
 Consistent with the quantitative results above, this analysis shows how our model captures elements of the visual scene, room geometry, and speaker location that are valuable to proper dereverberation.